 In 2006 the interior of the building was cleaned out, leaving only the rocky limestone exterior shell.

 2013, a tornado came through and destroyed most of the building.
 Leaving the outside structure, unstable.

 Respected their wishes and viewed from a distance.
 Otherwise, you may find yourself with a trespassing ticket.
 Or, worse.
 Get yourself killed due to Structural Safety and become a real-life story of a life claimed by Hotel Hell.

-Even though I struck out being able to get permission for an up close and personal looks of Maribel Caves Hotel Hell, it is most certainly an amazing structure to view.
-All the stories that surround the property are interesting to say the least.
+Even though I struck out being able to get permission for an up-close and personal look of Maribel Caves Hotel Hell, it is most certainly an amazing structure to view.
+All the stories that surround the property are interesting, to say the least.
 What story do you want to believe?